-Preferences can be read from files, see load_preferences and read_preference_file.
-Note that load_preferences is called automatically when Brian has finished importing.
+Preferences can be read from files, see load\preferences and read\preference\file.
+Note that load\preferences is called automatically when Brian has finished importing.

-as_file Get a Brian preference doc file format string for the current preferences defaults_as_file Get a Brian preference doc file format string for the default preferences toplevel_categories The toplevel preference categories

--hllll Charles that all mustamanas that have been get have check_all_validated() Checks that all preferences that have been set have been validated. do_validation() Validates preferences that have not yet been vali- dated. eval_pref(value) Evaluate a string preference in the units namespace get_documentation([basename, link_targets]) Generates a string documenting all preferences with the given basename. load_preferences() Load all the preference files, but do not validate them. read_preference_file(file) Reads a Brian preferences file register_preferences(prefbasename,) Registers a set of preference names, docs and valida- tion functions. reset_to_defaults() Resets the parameters to their default values.
+as_file Get a Brian preference doc file format string for the current preferences defaults_as_file Get a Brian preference doc file format string for the default preferences toplevel_categories The toplevel preference categories check_all_validated() Checks that all preferences that have been set have been validated. do_validation() Validates preferences that have not yet been vali- dated. eval_pref(value) Evaluate a string preference in the units namespace get_documentation([basename, link_targets]) Generates a string documenting all preferences with the given basename. load_preferences() Load all the preference files, but do not validate them. read_preference_file(file) Reads a Brian preferences file register_preferences(prefbasename,) Registers a set of preference names, docs and valida- tion functions. continues on next page reset to defaults()